tindevelopers/magicwizards/docs/PLATFORM_ADMIN_ARCHITECTURE.md

         tenant_id IN (
           SELECT tenant_id FROM users WHERE id = auth.uid()
         )
-        AND role_id IN (SELECT id FROM roles WHERE name = 'Workspace Admin') )
+        AND role_id IN (SELECT id FROM roles WHERE name = 'Organization Admin') )
     )
   );